vangberg/librevox/README.md

 it takes an optional hash with arguments:

     Librevox.start SomeListener, :host => "1.2.3.4", :port => "8087", :auth => "pwd"

+filters can be applied to a listerner with the filters argument

+    Librevox.start SomeListener, :filters = ["Event-Name CHANNEL_EXECUTE", "Event-NAME HEARTBEAT"]

 Multiple listeners can be started at once by passing a block to `Librevox.start`: